 - Andante molto — Vivace

-Prokofiev later created a version of the third movement (which he obviously liked a lot) for string orchestra (op.50a), and later he even created a piano transcription, which he published as op.52.
+Prokofiev later created a version of the third movement (which he obviously liked a lot) for string orchestra (op.50a).
+Subsequently, he even created a piano transcription, which he published as op.52.

 In the introduction, especially in the melody voice, the articulation was fairly portato, playful rather than rudely, obstinately percussive.
-Despite the harmonic progression so typical for Prokofiev, this is definitely neo-classical music, very rich in melodies, some of them jubilant, others begging.
-Then again, there are outbreaks, outcries of pain: vivid, nice, even catchy, music with “drive”, rich in rapidly changing emotions.
+Despite the harmonic progression so typical for Prokofiev, this is definitely neo-classical music.
+It is very rich in melodies, some of them jubilant, others begging.
+Then again, there are outbreaks, outcries of pain.
+The movement overall is vivid, nice, even catchy, music with “drive”, rich in rapidly changing emotions.

 II.
 Andante molto — Vivace

 In the first bars, the cello plays a motif that strongly reminds me of the “Muss es sein?” question at the beginning of the final movement in Beethoven’s String Quartet No.16 in F major, op.135.
 This may well have inspired Prokofiev.
 After 14 bars, a Vivace follows.
 This was played with perfectly tuned articulation / tone quality.
 We heard some extremely virtuosic “duels” between a pair of instruments and their counterparts.
 The movement also exhibited the beautiful sonority of Ori Kam’s viola.
 This amazed me, because that instrument was directed towards the wall behind the musicians.
-Interestingly, as already with the Cuarteto Casals on the evening before, it was again the cellist who kept eye contact with his colleagues, showed the richest set of facial expression (though, he wasn’t smiling!).
+Interestingly, it was again the cellist who kept eye contact with his colleagues.
+Just like the Cuarteto Casals on the evening before.
+He showed the richest set of facial expressions (though, he wasn’t smiling!).
 And again, we could enjoy Prokofiev’s wonderful, catchy melodies.

 The richness in melodies also applies to the final movement, a placid, but expressive Andante.
 Here, the melodies are again clearly tonal.
 They are seemingly endless, in that they never appear to find the turn into a closing cadence.
 A dense, intense movement, equally earnest as well as jubilant.
 The melody line in the first violin contains several instances of a motif that strongly reminds me of “In a Garden Shady…” from the “Hymn to St. Cecilia“ by Benjamin Britten (1913 – 1976).
 The latter was composed 1942.
 So, at best, Britten might have been inspired by Prokofiev’s quartet (in all likelihood, the similarity is purely coincidental.
 Britten was a pianist, after all).

-The quartet ends with some strong “statements”, a final, beautifully melodic climax, and a Pochissimo più andante Coda that moves from strongly motoric to a Calando, down a calm pp. The musicians managed to keep up the tension so much that the well-deserved applause took an amazingly long time to set in.
+The quartet ends with some strong “statements”.
+There is a final, beautifully melodic climax.
+This is followed by a Pochissimo più andante Coda that moves from strongly motoric to a Calando, down a calm pp. The musicians managed to keep up the tension so much that the well-deserved applause took an amazingly long time to set in.